 The world’s two most populous nations, China and India, present fascinating insights into the way flour milling capacity relates to population gains.
 Mainly as the result of governmental participation in distribution of wheat, India has maintained its unique single-operator grinding units to make its special flour.
 China, which has more than 2,000 flour mills at the latest count, has spurred milling modernization to the point that it not only is the world’s largest producer of flour but also has become a major center of manufacturing milling equipment.

 According to population experts and food analysts, the 21st century will be an unprecedented challenge.
 By the middle of this century, in 2050, the global population is forecast to exceed 9 billion, which would be a third more than at present.
 As amazing as those numbers may be, the truly astounding aspect is that almost all of the increase will occur in developing nations and at the same time, the share living in cities will climb to 70 per cent, contrasted with the 49 per cent urban share at present.
 That combination accounts for the likelihood that food needs of what is described as “this larger, more urban and richer population” will expand at a rate nearly double the population gain alone.
 The Food and Agriculture Organization projects global cereal grains needs in 2050 at 3 billion tonnes, against 2.1 billion currently.
-That makes no allowance for grain used in producing biofuels.
+That makes no allowance for grain used to make biofuels.

 The chances are good that flour milling will come near to matching this growth.
 If so, this century would witness the largest expansion of milling in history.
 While this will occur mainly in nations that now have a limited, if not a primitive industry, the impact of such growth will certainly be felt in every corner of milling, no matter how advanced.